weathon/VSF/wan.md

 - The video will has a few frames at the begining that has very high contrast.
 Could be related to https://github.com/Wan-Video/Wan2.1/issues/369.
 -

 Video compressed when export.
 All videos are generated with fixed seed 42.
+All videos are generated using 1.3B model, unless stated otherwise.

 ## Negative Items Avoiding Examples
 **Positive Prompt:** A chef cat and a chef dog with chef suit baking a cake together in a kitchen.
 The cat is carefully measuring flour, while the dog is stirring the batter with a wooden spoon.